Sponsors: The Antarctic Circle and The Fram Museum

 Favorite Photos: Pick up to three of your favorite or most interesting Antarctic and/or book photos and we'll project them for your explanation and comment.
 E-mail the images ahead of time.
 Entries Received so far.

 The Banquet Quiz: The subject will be Norway and the Antarctic.
 Groups of 6 will compete against one another.
+(There will be 11 easy questions and one excruiatingly difficult one.)

 Some might decide to take the Bergenbanen to Bergen via Finse and continue on up the Norwegian coast by boat.
 (See above under "Optional Excursions.")
 And click here for more details.